juice-shop/pwning-juice-shop/part1/running.md

 [Node.js Long-term Support Release Schedule](https://github.com/nodejs/LTS).
 During development and Continuous Integration (CI) the application is automatically tested with these current versions of Node.js.
-The officially recommended version to run Juice Shop is always the _Long-term Support (LTS)_ version, which is Node.js
+The officially recommended version to run Juice Shop is either the most recent _Long-term Support (LTS)_ version or the _Current Release_ version.
+Therefor Juice Shop recommends {{book.recommendedNodeVersion}}
-{{book.recommendedNodeVersion}} at the moment.
+for its own {{book.juiceShopVersion}} release.

 #### From sources